davidlohner/Corona_Anleitungen/en/en_Anleitung_Screencast_PowerPoint.md

 # Recording videos with PowerPoint
 ```
-last update: 31.03.2020
+last update: 07.04.2020
 ```
 :::success
 Additions for older versions of PowerPoint are planned for the next update.
 :::

 If you have your teaching content in PowerPoint slides, you can record your lecture with simple means.
-This guide shows which steps in PowerPoint are necessary for this.
+This guide shows which steps in PowerPoint are necessary to do so.

 #### Overview
 [TOC]